 At the Yale Medicine Child Study Center, we offer research and experience with behavior modification that is adapted throughout the world.

 The Child Study Center offers a unique blend of experience, expertise and novel approaches to treatment not available elsewhere.
-“We are doing cutting edge, innovative research,” says Pam Ventola, PhD, an expert in PRT and an assistant professor at the Yale Child Study Center.
+“We are doing cutting edge, innovative research,” says Pam Ventola, PhD, an expert in PRT.
 “Our experience with patients and their families informs clinical research around the world.”